Overview

 You will be asleep when your VAD is implanted.
 Your care team will connect you to a ventilator to help you breathe.
 You may also be connected to a heart-lung bypass machine.
 This machine continues to move blood through your body during surgery.

-The surgery to implant a VAD takes four to six hours.
+The surgery to implant a VAD takes six to eight hours.

 After your procedure